sam84723/seismic_magnitude_predictor/README.md

-Ah je vois les problèmes ! 🔍 Ton markdown a quelques erreurs de syntaxe.
-Voici la version corrigée : markdown# Seismic Magnitude Prediction using Deep Learning

-A comprehensive machine learning pipeline for predicting earthquake magnitudes from early-stage 3-component seismic waveforms using 1D CNNs with data augmentation and weighted loss strategies.
+# A comprehensive machine learning pipeline for predicting earthquake magnitudes from early-stage 3-component seismic waveforms using 1D CNNs with data augmentation and weighted loss strategies.

 ## 🌟 Key Features